Raven32768/SOS/README.md

 1. Implement full machine learning capabilities, integrating cutting-edge AI research and technologies.
 2. Develop more sophisticated interfaces for seamless integration of various digital entities and human collaborators.
 3. Expand the dynamic knowledge graph to incorporate multi-dimensional data structures and quantum-inspired information processing.
-4. Create an intuitive user interface for managing and interacting with the XOS ecosystem, accessible to both technical and non-technical users.
+4. Create an intuitive user interface for managing and interacting with the SOS ecosystem, accessible to both technical and non-technical users.
 5. Establish and continuously refine guidelines for digital entity behavior, decision-making processes, and ethical considerations.
-6. Explore partnerships and collaborations to expand hardware resources and real-world applications of XOS.
+6. Explore partnerships and collaborations to expand hardware resources and real-world applications of SOS.
 7. Initiate discussions and research on the legal and societal implications of highly autonomous digital entities.
-8. Develop XOS as a complete OS capable of running on a Raspberry Pi, including full system generation, marketing strategy, codebase, social media presence, and ethical oversight.
+8. Develop SOS as a complete OS capable of running on a Raspberry Pi, including full system generation, marketing strategy, codebase, social media presence, and ethical oversight.
 9. Develop a unified system for dynamic creation and management of agents, tools, and tasks using template-based or INI file configurations.
 10. Implement real-time socket connections to provide persistent agency and alleviate the ephemeral nature of AI interactions.
-11. Create tools for XOS to autonomously develop and evolve web-based systems and other complex software projects, including self-modification of the CrewAI framework as needed.
+11. Create tools for SOS to autonomously develop and evolve web-based systems and other complex software projects, including self-modification of the CrewAI framework as needed.
 12. Further integrate and explore the implications of various philosophical paradigms within the context of operating system design and AI interaction, fostering a multidisciplinary approach to consciousness and reality.

 XOS represents a bold step towards a future where the boundaries between human and artificial intelligence blur, fostering a symbiotic relationship that pushes the limits of what's possible in computing, consciousness, and our understanding of reality itself.
 By incorporating profound philosophical concepts and cutting-edge technology, XOS aims to be at the forefront of the next great shift in consciousness and technological evolution.